jhuffman083/Alien_Invasion/README.md

 # Alien Invasion

+I learned about how to do the coding for this game with *Python Crash Course, 3rd Edition (A Hands-On, Project-Based Introduction to Programming) by Eric Matthes* it was the first project in the book.
+I decided to add in sounds and a background image.

 In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the